thatguy1155/rn-pics/README.md

 can, please walk us through your demo with a mic.
 You can use Quicktime "New screen recording" or any other video screen capture system.

-Deliverable: Email us the following:
+Deliverable: Email us the following (please do not open a pull request):

 - Link to your code implementation on a public github repository
 - Video file for demo screen capture